-- Be embedded within the whole-school safeguarding policy, wider staff training, and curriculum planning. - Align with the guidance provided by safeguarding partners. - Address online safety expectations, roles, and responsibilities regarding filtering and monitoring. - Reference Teachers' Standards, supporting expectations that all teachers: - Manage behaviour appropriately to maintain a safe environment. - Understand the needs of all pupils.
+- Be embedded within the ALFA's safeguarding policy, wider staff training, and curriculum planning. - Align with the guidance provided by safeguarding partners. - Address online safety expectations, roles, and responsibilities regarding filtering and monitoring. - Reference Teachers' Standards, supporting expectations that all teachers: - Manage behaviour appropriately to maintain a safe environment. - Understand the needs of all learners.